Renewable energy in Brazil

-As of 2018, renewable energy accounted for 79% of the domestically produced electricity used in Brazil.
+As of 2024, renewable energy accounted for about 88% of the electricity used in Brazil—one of the highest shares of any major economy—according to Brazil's Energy Research Company (EPE).
+The renewable share was around 89% in 2023, with hydropower supplying roughly 60% of generation and rapidly expanding wind and solar power making up most of the remainder.

 Brazil relies on hydroelectricity for 65% of its electricity, and the Brazilian government plans to expand the share of wind energy (currently 11%), solar energy (currently 2.5%) and biomass as alternatives.

 According to Brazil's Energy Master-plan 2016-2026 (PDE2016-2026), Brazil is expected to install 18,5GW of additional wind power generation, 84% in the North-East and 14% in the South.

 Brazil started focusing on developing alternative sources of energy, mainly sugarcane ethanol, after the oil shocks in the 1970s.

 Brazil's large sugarcane farms helped the development.

 In 1985, 91% of cars produced that year ran on sugarcane ethanol.

 The success of flexible-fuel vehicles, introduced in 2003, together with the mandatory E25 blend throughout the country, have allowed ethanol fuel consumption in the country to achieve a 50% market share of the gasoline-powered fleet by February 2008.

 The European Investment Bank, as of 2023, signed a €200 million loan to make renewable energy to homes in Sao Paulo's favelas more available.

 Total energy matrix and Electric energy matrix

-The main characteristic of the Brazilian energy matrix is that it is much more renewable than that of the world.
-While in 2019 the world matrix was only 14% made up of renewable energy, Brazil's was at 45%.
-Petroleum and oil products made up 34.3% of the matrix; sugar cane derivatives, 18%; hydraulic energy, 12.4%; natural gas, 12.2%; firewood and charcoal, 8.8%; varied renewable energies, 7%; mineral coal, 5.3%; nuclear, 1.4%, and other non-renewable energies, 0.6%.
+Brazil's energy matrix is significantly more renewable than the global average.
+According to Brazil's Energy Research Office (EPE), renewable sources accounted for 50% of Brazil's total energy supply in 2024, compared with about 14% globally and 13% in OECD countries.

-In the electric energy matrix, the difference between Brazil and the world is even greater: while the world only had 25% of renewable electric energy in 2019, Brazil had 83%.
-The Brazilian electric matrix is composed of: hydraulic energy, 64.9%; biomass, 8.4%; wind energy, 8.6%; solar energy, 1%; natural gas, 9.3%; oil products, 2%; nuclear, 2.5%; coal and derivatives, 3.3%.
+Brazil's electricity matrix is even more dependent on renewable sources; EPE's 2025 National Energy Balance reported that renewables accounted for about 88% of the country's electricity mix in 2024, with wind and solar together supplying about 24% of total demand.